leo-lem/LaunchLab/App/README.md

 ## Introduction

-AI consultant for aspiring entrepreneurs. [...]
+LaunchLab is your startup companion.
+From zero to your own startup.
+We guide you along your journey.

+It's main features are:
+- Your individual learning path journey to guide you through all the steps from refining your idea to founding your company.
+- Engaging, interactive modules to give you insights and keep you on track.
+- Integrated AI Chatpreneur for any question you might have.

-This application was created during the M-Lab course 2024 at the University of Hamburg for the client Transferagentur. [...]
+This application was created during the M-Lab course 2024 at the University of Hamburg for the client Transferagentur.
+Our client wanted to facilitate the startup founding consultation process.
+So we built LaunchLab and Chatpreneur.
+While Chatpreneur is designed for lightweight startup questions, LaunchLab guides you through the journey from nothing to founding.

 <details>
 <summary>To-Dos</summary>

-- [ ] Describe __what__ application you created and explain its main features (= implemented functional requirements) and qualities (= implemented non-functional requirements).
+- [x] Describe __what__ application you created and explain its main features (= implemented functional requirements) and qualities (= implemented non-functional requirements).
   Example:
   We present a communication app for iOS that enables visitors of a fair to network and exchange contact information with each other.
   The app's main features are: [...]
 The app's main qualities are: [...]
-- [ ] Describe __why__ you created this application.
+- [x] Describe __why__ you created this application.
   Example: This application was created during the M-Lab course 2020 at Universität Hamburg for the client Hamburg Messe.
   The client required an initial prototype to facilitate the communication and exchange of fair visitors. [...]
 - [ ] Include (a link to) your trailer here.
-- [ ] Optionally, you can place copies of your RAD and SDD artifacts in the __media__ folder and add links to them in your description.
+- [x] Optionally, you can place copies of your RAD and SDD artifacts in the __media__ folder and add links to them in your description.

 </details>